mcdonnell-john/azure-pipeline-gpt-pr-review/README.md

 # OpenAI GPT Pull Request Reviewer for Azure Devops
-A task for Azure DevOps build pipelines to add OpenAI as PR reviewer This extension is based on https://github.com/mlarhrouch/azure-pipeline-gpt-pr-review
+A task for Azure DevOps build pipelines to add OpenAI as PR Reviewer This extension is based on https://github.com/mlarhrouch/azure-pipeline-gpt-pr-review

 ## Installation